What do you do when you’re faced with problems that don’t have simple or obvious solutions?

 The Art of Navigating Change

-We’re currently scheduling more dates for this program, but you can be the first to know when they’re available by signing up here.
+We’re currently scheduling more dates for this program, so if you’re not able to make the upcoming training, you can sign up to be the first to learn about future dates.